soyrochus/sews/README.md

 Fired when a message is received, before parsing by Sews.

+#### bus.server.connection

+Fired on a server node when a connection from a client node comes in.

+### The protocol

+Underneath the Eventbus there is a very basic protocol based on a message envelope which supports routing.
+In the current implementation, the message envelope consist of a simple JSON object with two mandatory properties: 'topic' & 'data'.
+The former contains the topic as defined earlier in this document.
+The latter, the 'data' propery, can contain any legal JSON value, inlcusing null.

+    {
+        "topic": "unicode.string.as.defined.above",
+        "data": <legal JSON value>
+    }

+In cas

 ### ECMAScript 6

 Sews is written in ECMAScript 6 (2015).
 If to be executed in an ECMAScript 5 compatible run-time, you´ll need